-(2) Receive and act upon applications for registration, prepare and grade the registration examination, maintain the register provided for in § 11.5, and perform such other duties in connection with enrollment and recognition of attorneys and agents as may be necessary.
+(2) Receive and act upon applications for registration, prepare and grade the registration examination, maintain the register provided for in § 11.5, and perform such other duties in connection with enrollment and recognition of attornevs and agents as may be necessary.

 - (4) Conduct investigations of matters involving possible grounds for discipline.
-Except in matters meriting summary dismissal, no disposition under § 11.22(h) shall be recommended or undertaken by the OED Director until the subject of the investigation has been afforded an opportunity to respond to a reasonable inquiry by the OED Director. - \blacksquare 6.
-Add § 11.4 to subpart A to read as follows:
+Except in matters meriting summary dismissal, no disposition under § 11.22(h) shall be recommended or undertaken by the OED Director until the subject of the investigation has been afforded an opportunity to respond to a reasonable inquiry by the OED Director. - 6.
+Transfer § 11.4 from subpart B to subpart A and revise to read as follows:

-§ 11.4 Computing time.
+§11.4 Computing time.